teresahanak/wikipedia-life-expectancy/README.md

 Copyright 2022 Teresa Hanak

 <a id=appendix a></a>
-## Apppendix: Production Model Feature Dictionary
+## Apppendix: Production Model Features Dictionary
 - **num_references**:  Number of references for individual's page
 - **years**: Translation of year pf death (year - 1994)
 - **sciences**: (0 for no or 1 for yes) individual known for sciences (math, physics, chemistry, engineering, mechanics, etc.)